packet-guardian/packet-guardian/docs/advanced-installation.md

 ## AppArmor

+If you used the script `$REPO_DIR/install.sh` this was done for you.

 It's recommended to use AppArmor with Packet Guardian.
 AppArmor is a permissions enforcement system on Ubuntu.
 It's equivalent to SELinux in CentOS and Red Hat.
-An base AppArmor profile has been included in the `config` directory.
+A base AppArmor profile has been included in the `config` directory.
 You may need to edit it depending on how you setup Packet Guardian.
 The file `apparmor.conf` assumes PG is installed in `/opt/packet-guardian`.
-The file `apparmor-ext.conf` assumes you've run the script `$REPO_DIR/install.sh` which spreads out the configuration and run files into their appropriate places in the file system.
-Use which ever is appropiate for your situation.
+The file `apparmor-ext.conf` assumes you've run the script `$REPO_DIR/install.sh` which spreads out the configuration and puts files into their appropriate places in the file system.
+Use which ever is appropriate for your situation.

 Here's how to get start (run as root):